Mathmagician8191/Liberty-Chess/Standards/ULCI.md

 * position [fen <fenstring> | startpos ] moves <move1> .... <movei>
   Set up the position described as an L-FEN on the internal board and play the moves on the internal chess board.
+  This position should only contain pieces the client indicates support for.
-  If the game was played from the start position the string "startpos" will be sent
+  If the game was played from the standard chess start position the string "startpos" will be sent
   Note: no "new" command is needed.
 However, if this position is from a different game than the last position sent to the client, the server should have sent a "ucinewgame" inbetween.

 * go
   start calculating on the current position set up with the "position" command.
   There are a number of commands that can follow this command, all will be sent in the same string.
-  If one command is not sent its value should be interpreted as it would not influence the search.
+  If multiple limits are sent, the client should respect all of them.
   * searchmoves <move1> .... <movei>
     restrict search to this moves only
     Example: After "position startpos" and "go infinite searchmoves e2e4 d2d4"